Introduction

 2. User awareness/simulation

 Since end-users may not yet be familiar with such attacks via Teams or other ‘trusted' internal communication channels, it is critical for companies to raise awareness about suspicious activity.
+Even in group chat settings within Microsoft Teams, users should be cautious as these can also be targeted by phishing attacks.

 In addition to awareness campaigns, it’s also advisable to simulate similar attacks to better prepare your staff.
 Tools like TeamPhisher can be employed for this purpose.
 Simulating these attacks allows employees to recognise the signs of phishing lures and helps you strengthen your security measures.